 How To Add My Name To The Car's Title?

-All states require different proof of identity to get a pink slip, so check before you get the car title in your name, but you should expect to need some combination of a government photo ID, lien free pink slip, and a transfer of ownership form.
+All states require different proof of identity to get a pink slip, so check before you get the car title in your name, but you should expect to need some combination of a government photo ID, pink slip, and a transfer of ownership form.
 There is usually a small cost associated with the transfer, but it also differs by state, so calling your local DMV is the best way to prepare.
 One example would involve someone applying for a vehicle title loan in Cleveland, OH, that needs to add or remove a beneficiary to the title after death.
 These situations are unique, but they come up now and then when someone needs to update a pink slip quickly.
+Another option is to transfer ownership of your car's title to a family member and this is often a quicker way to get a lien free vehicle than if you had transferred the pink slip to someone you don't know.

 Can I Get a Car Title Loan if the Title Has Not Yet Been Signed Over to Me?